f-hafner/f-hafner.github.io/content/blog/ml-privacy-eval-1.md

 ### Differential privacy’s model of computation

 These questions bring us to two important assumptions behind differential privacy.
-The first assumption is that there is a **trusted curator** of the data---in our case the researcher that holds the individual survey responses are trusted to not leak the individual responses to the tax office.
+The first assumption is that there is a **trusted curator** of the data---in our case the researcher that holds the individual survey responses is trusted to not leak the individual responses to the tax office.

 The second assumption is that only results to queries are released---in our case, a relevant statistic of the survey such as “the fraction of people that have undeclared income”.